drivendataorg/scipy_proceedings/papers/drivendata/main.md

 #### Pretrained model performance

 Metrics for camera trap tasks are highly dataset-dependent and can vary widely depending on deployment context and class balance.
-Here, we report some illustrative evaluation metrics for Zamba's pretrained models using holdout validation.[^footnote-video-benchmarking]
+Here, we report some illustrative evaluation metrics for Zamba's pretrained models using holdout validation.

-[^footnote-video-benchmarking]: Note also that it is difficult to report meaningful comparisons to other tools or study results due to the lack of standard benchmark datasets.
-Additionally, model performance on the same dataset can depend on particular implementation details, like the specific supported class labels.
-Users are always encouraged to evaluate models on their own data.
-Additionally, Zamba supports fine-tuning custom models which can often be the best choice for achieving strong performance.

 The holdout set comprises a random sample of labeled videos, selected on a transect-by-transect basis.
 That is, all videos from a given transect are assigned entirely to either the training or holdout set.
 While not all use cases require this site-aware split, this is a stricter evaluation to performance on transects the model has never seen.